rugved88/SAP-Match-the-Columns-Game/README.md

 7. Click on "Create" and copy the client ID and client secret.
 8. Update the `consumer_key` and `consumer_secret` in the `app.py` file with your client ID and client secret, respectively.

+For Phone Number Verification we are using [Vonage Verify API](https://dashboard.nexmo.com/getting-started/verify)
+- Replace with your Vonage API key
+- Replace with your Vonage API secret

 Running the Application
 -----------------------